mediapills/cloud-custodian/docs/source/gcp/examples/iam-project-role-patch.rst

 IAM - Update Project Roles Permissions
 ======================================

-The policy below updates a set of permissions for all project roles that contain a specified word in its title.
+The policy below updates a set of permissions for all project roles that contain a specified word in title.

 .. code-block:: yaml